-Administration shall develop and maintain a policy to govern the identifying, collecting, maintaining, displaying and transferring personally identifiable PERSONAL information, using personally identifiable PERSONAL information in test environments, remediating personally identifiable PERSONAL information in test information stored on legacy systems and other relevant issues.
+(a) Storage policy.--The Governor's Office of Administration shall develop a policy to govern the proper storage by State agencies under the Governor's jurisdiction of data which includes personal information.
+The policy shall address identifying, collecting, maintaining, displaying and transferring personally identifiable PERSONAL information, using personally identifiable PERSONAL information in test environments, remediating personally identifiable PERSONAL information stored on legacy systems and other relevant issues.
 A goal of the policy shall be to reduce the risk of future breaches of THE security of the system.